metaDAOproject/JTD-docs/docs/mechanics/example-flows.md

 Governance attacks, like the one launched against Beanstalk Protocol, are relatively uncommon but do happen.[^1] It's worth considering how the Meta-DAO would respond to such an attack.
 Suppose that an attacker has just submitted a proposal that transfer's all of the Meta-DAO's assets to himself.
 How is the community incentivized to respond?

+Well,
-Well, if the proposal goes through, the Meta-DAO will be worth a lot less.
-For example, if the Meta-DAO is currently worth $100M and the proposal would transfer $40M of the Meta-DAO's liquid assets, then it should be worth $60M if the proposal goes through.[^2] So if you hold META and its current price is $1, you are incentivized to sell it in the conditional-on-pass market until its market price reaches $0.6.
-On the other hand, the proposal failing should not affect META's value at all, so it should trade near $1 in the conditional-on-fail market.
-As such, autocrat will fail this proposal, reverting the conditional-on-pass vaults such that those who conditionally sold can get back their META.
+if the proposal goes through, the Meta-DAO will be worth a lot less.
+For example, if the Meta-DAO is currently worth $100M and the proposal would transfer $40M of the Meta-DAO's liquid assets, then it should be worth $60M if the proposal goes through.[^2]

+So if you hold META
+and its current price is $1, you are incentivized to mint conditional-on-pass tokens and sell them until their market price reaches $0.6.
+On the other hand, the conditional-on-fail tokens should trade near $1.
+As such, autocrat should fail this proposal.

+Once autocrat fails the proposal, all trades in the conditional-on-pass market become reverted and all trades in the conditional-on-fail market become finalized.

 ## Example #2 - A good proposal